 Divorce is not always the answer for some couples and legally separating can be a preferred option for a number of different reasons.
 A Separation Agreement is a contract drawn up between you confirming that you agree to separate and live apart.
 The Separation Agreement is based in contract law and can deal with the division of matrimonial assets and give the option for a divorce at some point in the future maybe when you have been separated for two or more years.
 Although the Matrimonial Courts retain jurisdiction within future divorce proceedings, case law has shown that Courts are reluctant to go behind the terms of a properly drafted Separation Agreement where both parties have had independent legal advice and there has been full disclosure of the assets.

-At this initial meeting with your lawyer you will be able to explain your circumstances to your lawyer, who will then inform you of the law and your legal position.
+At the initial meeting with your lawyer you will be able to explain your circumstances to your lawyer, who will then inform you of the law and your legal position.
 Your lawyer will also explain your options to you and recommend a best course of action for you to take.